Have you checked your house contract?

 - Do you have a Deposit Protection Scheme in place?

 The key is in the name - it prevents you from losing your deposit if the landlord claims money for 'damages' that weren't your fault.
-If you don't have one, you really need to get one.
+The landlord must give you details about how your deposit is protected.

 - When does your tenancy start and end?